sys13/perzenel/README.md

 1. Copy the settings_dev.json and call it settings_prod.json
 1. Create a Google Analytics account at [https://www.google.com/analytics/](https://www.google.com/analytics/) - note this for the ga section of your settings files
 1. Edit settings_prod.json with your own information
+1. Add your location info to settings_prod.js by copying embed code from maps.google.comm
 1. (optional) Edit the favicon in public/favicon and client/main.html
 1. Change the site names in deploy.sh
 1. Deploy it with: 'sh ./deploy prod'